iput-object/Filter.Ai/README.md

 1. A user replies to a suspicious message with `/report`
 2. The bot analyzes the message content using Gemini AI
-3. If classified as "spam" or "uncivilized":
+3. If classified as "spam":
    - The message is deleted
    - The user is banned from the group
    - The incident is logged to `banned_logs.csv` or to @t.me/filterAiLogs